vercel/ai/.changeset/two-bats-itch.md

 ---
-'ai': major
+'ai': patch
 ---

-Breaking change: Removed the `experimental_streamData: true` setting from AIStreamCallbacksAndOptions.
+Deprecated the `experimental_streamData: true` setting from AIStreamCallbacksAndOptions.
 You can delete occurrences in your code.
+The stream data protocol is now used by default.